PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day5.md

 ## DataLab 2: 'AI in Science Fiction' presentation

-In the morning, you will have time to finish your 'AI in Science Fiction' presentation.
+In the morning, you will have time to finish your 'AI in Science Fiction' presentation. <mark>The slides of your presentation need to be committed, and pushed to GitHub no later than 13:00 </mark>.
 After lunch, you will deliver your presentation to peers and teaching staff members.

 ## Learning objectives